Otsukemono is the Japanese word for Japanese pickles.

 I also love to help people, and my goal here is to help you succeed.

-When you invest in my offerings, you’ll get quality video lessons AND regular check-ins from me personally plus, you’ll be connected to a group of like-minded Japanese food loving home cooks just like you!
+When you invest in my offerings, you’ll get quality video cooking lessons, easy to follow recipes with support from me if you need it.
+Plus, you’ll have an opportunity to be connected to a group of like-minded Japanese food loving home cooks just like you!

 Cooking courses and classes are usually one time deals and don’t have a community built in.